DURAARK/microservice-base/README.md

 After that you can add you own API logic via the SailsJS CLI (if you are not familiar with SailsJS have a look at the short [introduction video](http://sailsjs.org/)).

+## Local development

+For local development [PM2](https://github.com/Unitech/pm2) is used as process manager.
+To start developing locally start the script './scripts/serve-dev.sh'.
+It starts the SailsJS server on port 1337.
+The '--watching' option of PM2 is not enabled at the moment, due to an issue where the service is constantly restarted.
+You can simply exchange PM2 with other process managers, like nodemon, forever, etc. to get automatic restarts on code changes.

 ## Docker deployment

 The 'scripts' folder contains helper scripts for deploying your service via [Docker](http://www.docker.com).
 Two steps are necessary to configure the deployment: